 Attend all Board Meetings, District Conference and official meetings of District 12, and shall participate in all Board activities as a non-voting member.

 Take minutes at all Board Meetings and official meetings of District 12 and send a copy to each board member within 45 days after the meeting.
+After such minutes are approved by the Board, the Secretary shall post approved minutes to the District’s website.

 Keep official records of the District in accordance with any adopted archiving procedure.